r4ppz/research-repo-docs/docs/research_repo_spec.md

 - **File validation**: MIME + size limits (20MB).
 - **Logging**: Audit decisions including token refresh attempts.
 - **Refresh token rotation**: New token issued on every use; old token invalidated.
-- **Refresh token reuse detection**: Immediate revocation of all user sessions if a used token is presented again.
+- **Refresh token reuse detection (MVP approach)**: For the MVP, reuse detection is simplified.
+If a client attempts to use an already-revoked token, the server returns 401 Unauthorized.
+The client then redirects to login.
+This reduces complexity while maintaining security against most basic threats.

 ---